How to beat post-holiday blues

 1. Stay social – not social media

 The holidays center on social events, like parties, big meals and traveling to see people we haven’t seen in a long time.
 After such a flurry of social activity, you may find yourself feeling lonely when it suddenly stops.
 But there’s no rule saying your social calendar needs to be empty after Jan.
 1. Plan some activities with friends.
 They don’t need to cost money.
 Take a walk or watch a movie at home with someone.
 Talking on the phone can be a great social outlet, too.
 Do people even talk on the phone anymore?
 Or is it just texting or snapping or tweeting or whatever else the cool kids are doing?
 Pick up the phone and call someone just to hear their voice.
-Who knows, they may need to conversation just as much as you do.
+Who knows, they may need the conversation just as much as you do.

 2. Get active